mcverter/gohenry/README.md

 - The component should be reusable on different parts of the project / different projects.

-gohenry-slider and go-henry components are Web Components that you can use anywhere
+gohenry-slider and gohenry-card components are Web Components that you can use anywhere

 - If transitions are used, make them as smooth as possible.